 The work I’m a part of here redefines and challenges the concept because I am always on the clock with my students.
 I travel, eat, I feel pain and live life with them every day.

-The international students who I minister to are in need of/p>/p>/p>... [continue]
+The international students who I minister to are in need of a friend who can answer the awkward cultural questions, give advice... [continue]

 BOUNCERS Being a Blessing